db-ui/core/source/_patterns/01-elements/textarea/textarea~invalid.md

 ---
-title: Textarea - invalid state
+title: Textarea - invalid state (type in less than its minimum of 5 letters)
 order: 6
 ---